Working Together Well Requires a Process

 My goal is to make it as easy as possible to work with me while managing any projects efficiently and carefully.
 Obviously, how we work together depends on the type of project, its length, and other factors.
 Here, I review how we’d get started with and maintain our working relationship.

 If you’re an editorial client, you just send me an assignment by email.
 If it’s our first editorial project together, after establishing the assignment parameters, deadlines and other fundamental aspects of the relationship, like contracts and payment, I begin the work.
-For subsequent assignments, you send me an email with an overview of the assignment, and once I accept, I start the work and get the assignment to you on deadline.
+For subsequent assignments, you send me an email with an overview of the task, and once I accept, I start the work and get the assignment to you on deadline.

-The process is similar for an agency or corporate client for whom I’m conducting a one-off project, a trial project or providing only blog content on specific subject areas.
+The process is similar to an agency or corporate client for whom I’m conducting a one-off project, a trial project or providing only blog content on specific subject areas.
 We first put all the formalities in place in writing.
 We usually do that through an email or a short Letter of Agreement or your more formal contract, if you have one, and we’re establishing a longer-term relationship for projects with a small scope.
 Once that process is completed, which typically takes only a few days, I get started working.

 These relationships can get started quickly, and we can maintain them by email and occasional phone calls.